| Title: | Detecting UN Sustainable Development Goals in Text |

 |

-showing correlation coefficients for all pairs of query systems (if compare = "systems"
+matrix showing correlation coefficients for all pairs of query systems (if compare = "systems") or SDGs (if compare = "SDGs").

 text |